-A key point to remember is although a person loses many abilities as dementia progresses, it is important to focus on the abilities that remain.
-People in the early to middle stages can participate in decision-making and planning for the future and, with the person's wishes and values expressed early on, living with Alzheimer's disease can be less stressful.
-Throughout all stages, enjoying pleasurable pastimes and activities and spending time with friends and family are important in stimulating the brain and fostering a positive attitude.
+A key point to remember is although a person loses many abilities as the disease progresses, it is important to focus on the abilities that remain.
+People in the early to middle stages of the disease can participate in decision-making and planning for the future and, with the person's wishes and values expressed early on, living with Alzheimer's disease can be less stressful.
+Throughout all stages of the disease, enjoying pleasurable pastimes and activities, and spending time with friends and family are important in stimulating the brain and fostering a positive attitude.